Morgall/LARF_BA/readme.md

 as well as microbiome datasets to evaluate various machine learning classification methods for colorectal cancer risk (CRC) stratification, specifically the metagenomic species abundance pseudo-counts provided by [Barbet et al. ](https://doi.org/10.57745/7IVO3E).
+Furthermore, it still contains lots of auxiliary testing data and prototypes.

+The modified lookahead decision tree class can be found in `tree_refactored/class_tree.py` and the lookahead random forest class can be found in `forest/forest_refactored_tree/class_forest_refactored.py`.

+Consult `./makeReady_dasets.ipynb` to get an idea how data can be preprocessed and binarized.

+To understand how to use the lookahead classification tree and the lookahead random forest consult `./refactored_tree_server_simple_data.py` and `forest_refactored_simple_data.py` respectively.

 ## Installation